ptabasso2/oteljavalab/section11/README.md

 Context currentContext = Context.current();
 executorService.submit(() -> {
     try (Scope ignored = currentContext.makeCurrent()) {
-        // Your code here.
+        // Code here.
 Any spans created in this block will be part of the trace defined by currentContext.
     }
 });
 ```